yungyuc/ynote/nsd/01engineering/engineering.rst

 Fundamental Engineering
 =======================

+.. contents:: Contents in the chapter
+  :local:
+  :depth: 1

 Writing computer code is only a fraction of software engineering.
 A large chunk of efforts is spent in the coding infrastructure.
 The keyword is automation.

 Bash Scripting
 ==============

+.. contents:: Contents in the section
+  :local:
+  :depth: 1

 Shell script is the most common way for automation.
 A shell is responsible for taking commands from users.
 Every operating system provides shells.
 Because